dd9jn/rfc4880bis/crypto-refresh.md

 With RSA signatures, the hash value is encoded using PKCS#1 encoding type EMSA-PKCS1-v1_5 as described in {{Section 9.2 of RFC8017}} (see also {{emsa-pkcs1-v1-5}}).
 This requires inserting the hash value as an octet string into an ASN.1 structure.
-The object identifier (OID) for the hash algorithm itself is also included in the structure, see the OIDs in {{emsa-hash-oids}}.
+The object identifier (OID) for the hash algorithm itself is also included in the structure, see the OIDs in {{emsa-hash-oids-registry}}.

 #### Algorithm-Specific Fields for DSA or ECDSA signatures {#sig-dsa}